What is a breast reduction?

 What are the risks and complications?

 Breast reduction is a complex operation but is usually safe when performed by a board-certified and experienced plastic surgeon.
-Bleeding, infection, and problems with anesthesia are risks inherent to virtually all surgical procedures.
+Bleeding, infection, and problems with anesthesia are risks inherent to virtually every type of surgical procedure.
 These risks can be drastically reduced with strict adherence to Dr. Panossian’s pre-and postoperative instructions.

-Breast reduction scars are usually covered within the bra line.
+Scars after a breast reduction procedure are usually covered within the bra line.
 An individual’s tendency for keloid or thick scarring is sometimes unpredictable and genetically predetermined.
 These scars can be treated with either steroid injections or surgical revision, if they should occur.

-Dr. Panossian’s staff is available 24 hours a day to answer your concerns and questions regarding pre- and postoperative instructions in order to avoid complications.
-Patients are encouraged to call immediately in the event of a suspected problem.
+Dr. Panossian’s staff is available 24 hours a day to answer your concerns and questions regarding pre and postoperative instructions in order to avoid complications.
+Los Angeles breast reduction patients are encouraged to call immediately in the event of a suspected problem.

 Call us at 626-765-6885 to make an appointment orclick here to schedule online